-We basically have“software as a service” (SaaS) revenue model.
+We basically have “software as a service” (SaaS) revenue model.
 We don't sell our software itself; rather we sell service through our software.
-For instance you can purcahse microsoft outlook here.
 The service charge depends on the amount of data you are providing per month.
 If you want to analyze, say, a thousand excel records, you can just do that on a trial basis.
 We won't charge you anything for that.
 We have different price range for our service.
 It generally ranges from BDT 10,000 to 80,000 per month.

 Moreover, if the systems from both ends work well together, we look for an integration of the two.
 Once integrated, the data can be transferred automatically without any human intervention.
 We have an API (Application Programming Interface) which can facilitate the automatic transfer from one system to another.

 FS: How did you get the idea?
 When did you decide to move forward with the idea?
 Also, tell us a little bit about yourself and the co-founder of your company.

 Wasik: Sure.
 Our company actually started from Mukto Software where I was working on a Smartphone / tablet-based data collection platform.
 While working on it, I realized that there is a market for this in Bangladesh.

 Then, we thought of doing something to address this market.
 It was in August last year.
 We conducted some R&D, reached out to several top FMCG and pharmaceuticals companies, and eventually it became evident that we are targeting the right sector.